rwarbelow/cta-hs-event/README.md

 1) a-tab to create a link.
 Show students how to add user-facing text and how to add link address.
 Emphasize that the link address needs to be the WHOLE address.
 2) Style the link using the color property.
 3) Style hovering over the link using the `hover` pseudoclass.

-### Shipping Code

-1) Don't forget to have students add a `<link rel="stylesheet" type="text/css" href="style.css">` to the head of their HTML doc.
-2) Have students go back to GH and click the edit button of their index file.
-Delete Hello World.
-3) Go back to codepen and copy all html.
-Paste it into the file and click save.
-4) Add a new file called style.css and paste in all CSS from codepen.
-Click save.
-5) Save and refresh username.github.io.